GPU Acceleration of SQL Analytics on Compressed Data: Experimental Setup and Results

 \subsection{Production queries}

-We evaluate our methods using representative production queries on a first-party production dataset.
+To study the properties of production workloads, we evaluate our methods using representative production queries on a first-party production dataset, selected by the product team as a challenging case where CPU baselines perform well.
 It has a star schema with a large fact table having 2.94 Billion rows and 13 small dimension tables.
-It also has 4 `bridge' tables that enable joins between the fact table and 4 of the dimension tables.
-On disk, each table is stored as V-ordered Parquet files~\cite{v-order}, which is enabled by default in Microsoft Fabric.
-V-ordering applies sorting on tables, dictionary encoding, and other techniques to improve compression while supporting fast reads.
-Unlike in the TPC-H study (Section~\ref{sec:expts-tpch}), we use the same input files, and thus the same row ordering for a given table, for all queries.
+It also has 4 `bridge' tables that enable joins between the fact table and 4 of the dimension tables.Unlike in the TPC-H study (Section~\ref{sec:expts-tpch}), we use the same input files, and thus the same row ordering for a given table, for all queries.
+We consider 2 ordering strategies: (1) On disk, each table has already been stored as V-ordered Parquet files~\cite{v-order}, which is enabled by default in Microsoft Fabric.
+This is not query-specific.
+(2) We also experiment with a query-specific sorting strategy based on cardinality ordering, sorting all query columns by cardinality (smallest first).
+This corresponds to real-world scenarios where BI customers optimize specific queries using simple rules.

 We use three queries for this study.
-Table~\ref{tab:pbi_query_cols} shows columns of the fact table that each query uses.
 Q1 uses 10 columns while Q2 and Q3 use 12 columns each.
-Together, the queries use 15 columns which is a subset of the total columns in the fact table.
+Together, the queries use 15 columns (detailed column usage is provided in \Cref{tab:pbi_query_cols}) which is a subset of the total columns in the fact table.
 Relational operations in the queries include predicate filters on dimension tables, joins and semi-joins, and group-by aggregation (SUM).
 Q1 includes 7 semi-joins and 2 primary-key foreign-key (PK-FK) joins, Q2 and Q3 each includes 10 semi-joins and 1 PK-FK join.
 Q2 and Q3 have a similar template but differ in a filter predicate.